onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 143:38
 sneezing and itching when I'm near a cat
 143:41
-you've got an allergy tape script eight
+you've got an allergy tapescript eight
 143:47
 point nine at the doctors what seems to
 143:52